Corrected generalized cross-validation for finite ensembles of penalized estimators: Acknowledgements

 P.C.\ Bellec's research was partially supported by the NSF Grant DMS-1945428.
 P.\ Patil thanks the computing support provided by grant MTH230020, which enabled experiments at the Pittsburgh Supercomputing Center Bridge-2 RM-partition.

 [1]{ \\{ }#1} \titleRLB{\removelinebreaks{\titletext}}

 \titleRLB{\removelinebreaks{\titletext}}

-\newgeometry{left=0.75in,top=0.75in,right=0.75in,bottom=0.3in,head=.1in,foot=.1in}
+\newgeometry{left=0.75in,top=0.6in,right=0.75in,bottom=0.25in,head=.1in,foot=.1in}

-This document serves as a supplement to the paper ``\titleRLB.''
+This document serves as a supplement to the paper ``Correcting generalized cross-validation for arbitrary ensembles of penalized estimators.''
 The initial (unnumbered) section outlines the supplement's structure and summarizes the general notation used in the main paper and supplement in \Cref{tab:notation}.